jimhigson/oboe.js/writing/main/5_Implementation.md

 For each Clarinet event the builder provides a corresponding handler which, working from the current ascent, returns the next ascent after the event has been applied.
-For example, the `objectopen` and `arrayopen` event types are handled by adding a new item at the head of the ascent but for `closeobject` and `closearray` one is removed.
+For example, the `openobject` and `openarray` event types are handled by adding a new item at the head of the ascent but for `closeobject` and `closearray` one is removed.
 Over the course of parsing a JSON resource the ascent will in this way be manipulated to visit every node, allowing each to be tested against the